Jvls1/Jvls1/README.md

-- 👋 Hi, I’m @Jvls1
+- 👋 Hi, I’m João Vitor
-- 👀 I’m interested in backend development.
+- 👀 I have experience on backend development with Java and Spring.
-- 🐧 I’m learning Spring.
 - 💻 I’m currently working with Java as fullstack Developer in SmartBR.
 - 📫 How to reach me - joaovlopes000@gmail.com